It’s not just your imagination — flying in an airplane can zap your energy, dry your skin and make various body parts feel different or weird.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Airplane cabins have very low humidity levels, Dr. Goldman explains, because about 50 percent of the air circulating in the cabin is pulled from the outside, and at high altitudes the air is almost completely devoid of moisture.
+Why do you get dehydrated when you fly?
+Airplane cabins have very low humidity levels, Dr. Goldman explains, because about 50% of the air circulating in the cabin is pulled from the outside, and at high altitudes, the air is almost completely devoid of moisture.
 This might cause your throat, nose and skin to feel dry.

 You might think that recirculating air in the cabin would make you prone to getting sick, but commercial airlines actually have advanced filtering systems that remove most bacteria, fungi and viruses from the air.
 What’s more likely to make you sick is close proximity with so many other humans and their germs.

-What you can do: It’s not too late to get a flu shot.
-Carry a small bottle of hand sanitizer with you, and be sure to wash your hands thoroughly throughout your travel.
+What you can do: Make sure you get a flu shot and any other vaccines like COVID-19 or RSV that you may need.
+Carry a small bottle of hand sanitizer with you and be sure to wash your hands thoroughly throughout your travel.

 As the pressure in the cabin changes, the air pressure inside your inner ears try to adjust with it — this equalization is what helps you maintain your balance.
 Stress is placed around the middle ear tissue and eustachian tubes when the outside pressure changes quickly during takeoff and landing, which is why your ears may adjust by popping.

-That imbalance can also contribute to motion sickness, which occurs when your brain receives conflicting messages about motion and your body’s position in space delivered from your inner ear, your eyes, your skin receptors, and your muscle and joint sensors.
+That imbalance can also contribute to motion sickness.
+That occurs when your brain receives conflicting messages about motion and your body’s position in space delivered from your inner ear, your eyes, your skin receptors and your muscle and joint sensors.

-If you have a chronic medical problem, Dr. Goldman recommends carrying a copy of any important or recent medical records, in case you need to be seen by a different provider while traveling.
+If you have a chronic medical condition, Dr. Goldman recommends carrying a copy of any important or recent medical records in case you need to be seen by a different provider while traveling.

 And if you aren’t feeling well, it might be worth putting off air travel.
 If your eustachian tubes are clogged by inflammation from a cold or allergies, your ears might not be able to “pop” during takeoff and landing, which could cause pain and even damage the ear.

-If you have more questions or concerns about traveling, or whether certain medications might help ease your travel issues, your doctor can help with those decisions.
+If you have more questions or concerns about traveling, or whether certain medications might help ease your travel issues, your provider can help with those decisions.